Last updated March 5, 2021

 How to Obtain Monaco Citizenship

-Of the 38,000 residents currently living in Monaco, only about 8,000 of them are citizens.
-If you are interested in becoming citizen number 8,001, there are a few things you should know about becoming a citizen of Monaco.
+Of the almost 39,000 residents currently living in Monaco, only about 32,000 of them are citizens and just 6,000 are actual Monegasque locals.
+The rest come from 125 different countries.
+If you want to join this diverse citizenry, there are a few things you should know about becoming a citizen of Monaco.

 First and foremost, dual citizenship is forbidden in Monaco.
 If you were ever granted citizenship, you would need to renounce any other citizenships you may have at the time and would only be able to acquire a new citizenship by giving up your Monegasque passport.

 If this doesn’t dissuade you, then you can follow the steps to become a naturalized citizen of Monaco.
-The main requirement is that, at the time of application, you must have resided in Monaco for a minimum of ten continuous years since the age of 18.
+The main requirement is that you must have resided in Monaco for a minimum of ten continuous years since the age of 18 at the time of your application.
 Technically, this means that if you have lived full-time in Monaco since you first became a resident, you could apply for citizenship within a year after obtaining your Privileged Resident Card.

 If you do decide that Monaco citizenship is for you, you’ll be happy to know that the Monegasque nationality is automatically granted to children of naturalized citizens who are under 18 at the time of their parent’s naturalization.
 The same applies to a non-Monegasque woman widowed by a Monegasque husband.

-The other great news is that Monaco has one of the best passports in the world with visa-free access to 160 countries.
-While most rankings out there list Monaco as the 15th most powerful passport in the world, the more complete Nomad Passport Index takes into account the fact that Monaco forbids dual citizenship, which pushes the Monegasque passport to 29th overall alongside the passports from Malaysia, Norway, South Korea, and Estonia.
+The other great news is that Monaco has one of the best passports in the world with visa-free access to 175 countries.
+While most rankings out there list Monaco as the 15th most powerful passport in the world, the more complete Nomad Passport Index takes into account the fact that Monaco forbids dual citizenship, which pushes the Monegasque passport to 31st overall alongside the passports from Malaysia, Hungary, Slovenia, and Chile.

-Before you make any decisions, though, its best to not only consider what the lifestyle is like in Monaco but what that lifestyle actually costs.
+Before you make any decisions, it’s best to not only consider what the lifestyle is like in Monaco but what that lifestyle actually costs.
 While some prices are similar to most western countries, other goods and services can cost you an arm and a leg.

 For instance, a one bedroom apartment in the city center will go for roughly $4,000 a month while a three bedroom apartment — even outside the city center — will rent out for an average of $13,500 a month and upwards of $19,000 in the city center.
 In fact, apartments in Monaco are at a 100-300% premium to the already high prices of the French Riviera right next door.